IBM/code-engine-microservices/README.md

 5. Open [deploy-code-engine.sh](deploy-code-engine.sh) and let's look at lines 15-20 of the script:

-* `ibmcloud ce project create -n "Bee Travels"` creates a Code Engine project named `Bee Travels`.
+* ```ibmcloud ce project create -n "Bee Travels"```

+This line creates a Code Engine project named `Bee Travels`.
 A project is a grouping of Code Engine applications and jobs.
 Creating a project allows for network isolation, sharing of resources (ex. secrets), and grouping together applications and jobs that are related.

-* `id=$(ibmcloud ce proj current | grep "Kubectl Context:" | awk '{print $3}')` is responsible for getting the unique ID of the project.
+* ```id=$(ibmcloud ce proj current | grep "Kubectl Context:" | awk '{print $3}')```

+This line is responsible for getting the unique ID of the project.
 Each project has an associated unique ID that is used as part of the endpoints defined for the apps within that project.
 This is needed for getting the URLs of applications for internal traffic to the project which will be shown later.

-*  `ibmcloud ce app create -n destination-v1 -i ${DOCKERHUB_NAME}/destination-v1:latest --cl -p 9001 --min 1 --cpu 0.25 -m 0.5G -e HOST_IP=destination-v1 -e LOG_LEVEL=info` creates an application in our Code Engine project for our destination microservice.
+*  ```ibmcloud ce app create -n destination-v1 -i ${DOCKERHUB_NAME}/destination-v1:latest --cl -p 9001 --min 1 --cpu 0.25 -m 0.5G -e HOST_IP=destination-v1 -e LOG_LEVEL=info```

+This line creates an application in our Code Engine project for our destination microservice.
 An application in Code Engine runs your code to serve HTTP requests with the number of running instances automatically scaled up or down.
 The next two lines of the shell script for creating the hotel and car rental microservices are similar, because all three services are backend services of the Bee Travels application and do not need external traffic.
 	* `-n` names the application
 	* `-i` points to the container image reference
 	* `--cl` specifies that the application will only have a private endpoint and no exposure to external traffic.
 This can be used by backend services that do not need exposure to outside traffic and only communicate between other services of an application.
 By not exposing applications that don't need external exposure, this may also save potential security risks